 The Nineties are Still Cool

 After three days of catwalks and enough photoshoots to make the head spin, LFWM 19 made one thing abundantly clear: the future of streetwear is all about the 1990s.

 Bobby Abley’s show took our love affair with the 90s to a whole new level, however, displaying an entire collection of Pokémon-themed joggers, sweatshirts, tees and oversized jackets.
-Bursting with Pikachu’s, Squirtle’s and Charmander’s, these audacious designs showed us that AW19 could look more like AW95 than anything else.
+Bursting with Pikachu’s, Squirtle’s, and Charmander’s, these bold designs showed us that AW19 could look more like AW95 than anything else.